SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 3.8.8

-Everything is handled automatically, but you might want to have a look at new plugin information request action “TIME”, which is available for the Race Assistant plugins (and also as a voice command).
+Everything is handled automatically, but you might want to have a look at new plugin information request action "TIME", which is available for the Race Assistant plugins (and also as a voice command).

 ***